- What is Node.js

 Frontend Development with Node.js

 The widespread adoption of Node.js for backend development prompted developers to explore its potential on the frontend as well.
-Although Node.js itself is not used on the client-side (in the browser), developers use tools and frameworks built on top of Node.js to enhance the frontend development process.
+Although Node.js itself is not used on the client-side (in the browser), developers use tools and frameworks built on top of Node.js to enhance the process.

 One such popular tool is npm (Node Package Manager), which comes bundled with Node.js. npm allows developers to manage dependencies, install packages, and automate build processes.
 It simplifies the process of using third-party libraries and frameworks in frontend projects.

 The most significant advancement in frontend development with Node.js came with the introduction of Webpack.
 Webpack is a powerful module bundler that can bundle JavaScript, CSS, and other assets for the web.
-It allows developers to break their frontend code into smaller, manageable modules and then bundles them together into optimized files for deployment.
+It allows developers to break their frontend code into smaller, manageable modules and then bundle them together into optimized files for deployment.

 Webpack’s ability to handle multiple asset types, perform optimizations, and enable hot module replacement revolutionized how developers build frontend applications.
 The Node.js ecosystem, with its vast array of plugins and loaders, further enhances Webpack’s capabilities.